jzxdrift/ATmega8LCD/README.md

-ATmega8 to LCD communication with floating point support.
+ATmega8 ADC to LCD communication with floating point support.